MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-guidelines.md

 ### Security, governance, and compliance

-1. Define and apply a [Service Enablement Framework](./G-Security-Governance-and-Compliance.md#5-service-enablement-framework) to ensure Azure services meet enterprise security and governance requirements.
+1. Define and apply a [Service Enablement Framework](./security-governance-and-compliance.md#service-enablement-framework) to ensure Azure services meet enterprise security and governance requirements.

-2. Create custom Azure RBAC role definitions
+2. Create custom Azure RBAC role definitions.

-3. Enable Azure AD PIM and discover Azure resources to facilitate privileged identity management
+3. Enable Azure AD PIM and discover Azure resources to facilitate privileged identity management.

-4. Create Azure AD only groups for the Azure control plane management of resources using Azure AD PIM
+4. Create Azure-AD-only groups for the Azure control plane management of resources using Azure AD PIM.

-5. Apply Azure Policy listed in the first table below to ensure Azure services are compliant to enterprise requirements
+5. Apply policies listed in the first table below to ensure Azure services are compliant to enterprise requirements.

-6. Define a naming convention and enforce it via Azure Policy
+6. Define a naming convention and enforce it via Azure Policy.

-7. Create a policy matrix at all scopes e.g. enable monitoring for all Azure services via Azure Policy
+7. Create a policy matrix at all scopes (for example, enable monitoring for all Azure services via Azure Policy).

-Detailed list of Azure Policies should be used to enforce company wide compliance status.
+The following policies should be used to enforce company-wide compliance status.

 | Name                       | Description                                                        |
 |----------------------------|--------------------------------------------------------------------|